-- Proof of Name Change: Evidence of Passport Name Change such as marriage certificate, divorce certificate, or other court document will suffice as proof of legal name change.
+- Proof of Name Change: Evidence of Passport Name Change such as a marriage certificate, divorce certificate, or another court document will suffice as proof of legal name change.

-- Passport Fee: In order to process your application for a name change.
+- Passport Fee: To process your application for a name change.

-You should fill out form DS-5504 completely and make sure you sign it in the appropriate location.
+You should fill out form DS-5504 entirely and make sure you sign it in the appropriate location.
 Identify the proper location for mailing your application and supporting documents.

 Step 2: Gather Supporting Documents

-Assemble all of the required materials, including proof of name change, your current passport, and the fee payable to the U.S. State Department.
+Assemble all necessary materials, including proof of name change, your current passport, and the fee payable to the U.S. State Department.

 Step 3: Package & Send Documents

-Remember, do not use a standard mailing envelope; in most cases, a Tyvek® envelope is often the preferred method of mailing since the envelope is waterproof and sturdier than a standard paper envelope.
-In most cases, it is recommended you mail these with return receipt requested.
+Remember, do not use a standard mailing envelope; in most cases, a Tyvek® envelope is often the preferred mailing method since the envelope is waterproof and sturdier than a traditional paper envelope.
+In most cases, it is recommended you mail these with the return receipt requested.

 Additional Name Change Information